bassianotis/electronic-mail/PRD_Email_Composition.md

 **Thread Display:**
 - [ ] Collapsed view: Show single row with thread count badge
 - [ ] Use most recent email's subject, sender, and preview for collapsed display
-- [ ] Thread count includes ALL emails in thread (received + sent) that are stored locally
+- [x] Thread count includes ALL emails in thread (received + sent) via server-side `normalized_subject` counting
 - [ ] Expand to see individual messages in chronological order
 - [ ] Gmail-style: Each message is viewed individually, not showing prior messages inline

 **Thread Operations:**
 - [ ] Drag/drop operates on entire thread (moves all received emails)
-- [ ] Sent emails display in thread but are NOT moved during bucket/archive operations
+- [x] Sent emails display in thread but are NOT moved during bucket/archive operations
 - [ ] All received emails in a thread share the same bucket_id
-- [ ] Archived threads show sent emails inline in archive view
+- [x] Archived threads show sent emails inline in archive view

 **Thread-Level Archiving (Key Behavior):**
 - [ ] **No local archive storage**: Archived emails stay on IMAP only (archive is too large to cache locally)